 Managing flying-foxes is an extremely complex and resource intensive field of wildlife management.
 Many of the more popular actions historically used to manage flying-foxes have low documented success rates and frequently lead to increased community conflict and subsequent management action.
-The biology of flying-foxes, as single giant populations, also makes the success of local actions difficult to determine.
+The biology of flying-foxes also makes the success of local actions difficult to determine.